GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Experimental Validation

-\begin{enumerate} \item \textbf{Exact Unlearning}: After node removals, we directly retrain the GNNs from scratch (Retraining). \item \textbf{Approximate Unlearning}: We consider two state-of-the-art graph unlearning methods with distinct frameworks: MEGU \cite{MEGU} and ETR \cite{ETR}.
-MEGU is a learning-based method that employs predictive and unlearning modules to mitigate unlearning effects, while ETR is a training-free method designed to erase the influence of deleted nodes and rectify the collateral damage to their neighbors. \end{enumerate}
+We consider the following graph unlearning methods.
+(1) Exact unlearning: We directly retrain the GNNs from scratch (Retraining).
+(2) Approximate unlearning: We consider two state-of-the-art graph unlearning methods with distinct frameworks: MEGU \cite{MEGU} and ETR \cite{ETR}.
+MEGU is a learning-based method that employs predictive and unlearning modules to mitigate unlearning effects, while ETR is a training-free method designed to erase the influence of deleted nodes and rectify the collateral damage to their neighbors.

+The original training and graph unlearning results across different GNN backbones and graph datasets are detailed in Table \ref{data_perf} in Appendix \ref{origin}, which confirm the effectiveness of all considered graph unlearning methods.